mr2raccoon/caactus/README.md

 ### 6. Background Processing
+For futher processing in the object classification, the background needs to eliminated from the multicut data sets.
+For this the next script will set the numerical value of the largest region to 0.
+It will this be shown as transpartent in the next step of the workflow.
+This operation will be performed in-situ on all `.*data_Multicut Segmentation.h5`-files in the `project_directory/3_multicut/`.

 ### 7. Object Classification
 ### 8. Merging Data Tables and Table Export
 ### 9. Creating Summary Statistics